leev-bstack/DemoMochaSDK/README.md

 ---
 - Clone the repo
 - Install dependencies `npm install`
-- Set your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings) in the browserstack.yml files or set BROWSERSTACK_USERNAME and BROWSERSTACK_ACCESS_KEY as environmental variables
+- Set your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings).
+Preferably, you should set BROWSERSTACK_USERNAME and BROWSERSTACK_ACCESS_KEY as environmental variables.
+Alternatively, you can also set them in all of the browserstack.yml files and the shell scipts for xcui and espresso.
 - This repo was designed to work with an account with 25 parallels.
 The parallel example will run 30 parallels to intentionally overload them in order to demonstrate the queue.

 ## You can run any of the following scenerios